 Yarbus challenge/problem

 The main purpose of the paper is to categorize task-at-hand from minimally processed eye movement data, also known as the inverse Yarbus process (Haji-Abolhassani & Clark, 2014).
-The original Yarbus problem (Yarbus, 1967), was to understand how the task influences eye movement data, a definition that follows with the Greene et al. quote presented by the reviewer.
+The original Yarbus problem (Yarbus, 1967), was to understand how task influences eye movement data, a definition that follows with the Greene et al. quote presented by the reviewer.
 This means that the Yarbus problem, and the inverse Yarbus problem are two separate (albeit related) problems.
 From this comment, we cannot discern whether the reviewer is aware of this distinction, if the reviewer characterized our findings with the Yarbus problem because this is how our manuscript read, or if they just chose to use the terms “Yarbus challenge” and “Yarbus problem” out of convenience (less to type).

 Regardless of the source for this apparent misunderstanding, we feel that this is a very important distinction to be made.
 In order to avoid future misunderstanding, we made it a point to address this issue by further clarifying the distinction between the “Yarbus process” and the “inverse Yarbus process” within the manuscript where appropriate.